Build modes

 {% endstepper %}

-* **When:** Your project changes frequently (content or style tweaks) but running CI on every change isn't practical.
+* **Regular health checks**: Catch unexpected changes on a schedule when running CI on every change isn't practical.

-* **When:** Your app depends on external widgets or services that can change independently.
+* **Third-party integrations**: Ensure external widgets or services that change independently remain visually stable.

 {% tabs %}